JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 ### Libraries

-We independently developed the frontend using `Remix` and implemented functionality with the `webtorrent` npm package. `webtorrent` relies on WebRTC, limiting browser compatibility and requiring users to keep their browser open to seed files.
+We independently developed the frontend using `Remix` and implemented functionality with the `webtorrent` npm package.

-A potential solution is using an existing advanced seeding methods that distribute file chunks across multiple users, allowing the sender to close their browser while keeping the file available for download.
-Despite [wormhole-crypto](https://github.com/SocketDev/wormhole-crypto) being be an option to serve this purpose, it appears inactive.
+#### Library Comparison

+`webtorrent` utilizes one of the traditional P2P file-sharing protocols, BitTorrent, as a foundation.
+While BitTorrent supports large-scale public file-sharing in extensive user networks, it may not be ideal for our application, which requires secure, private and small-scale file sharing.

+A more specialized and suitable P2P method could support small group sharing, allowing senders to disconnect while files remain accessible.
+Though [wormhole-crypto](https://github.com/SocketDev/wormhole-crypto) could serve this need, it appears inactive for over a year, raising concerns about its reliability.

 ## Optimization